-Catalpa International is a design and technology agency which provides innovative, simple and effective solutions in a development context.
-Launched in 2010, Catalpa builds tools to assist governments, NGOs, communities and donors to make decisions to improve the delivery of aid and services.
+Catalpa International is a nonprofit design and innovation organisation that builds amazing things to assist governments, NGOs, communities and donors to make decisions to improve the delivery of aid and services.
 Catalpa combines innovative technologies with projects that improve the lives of individuals.

 Technology is not one size fits all, context matters.
 We work hard to understand the real needs of our users by centering our design and development process around them.
 And we work closely with partners who are invested in developing better outcomes for communities.

 We are a details oriented design and technology agency, because making something simple is complicated work.

 We believe that technology should be intuitive, user-friendly, and not require extensive training.